well-ar/vscode-wiremock/README.md

 # vscode-wiremock

-This extension makes it easy to start a WireMock server and create stubbings.
+This extension makes it easy to start a WireMock server and to create stubbings.

 ## Features